karakun/karakun.github.io/_posts/2024-03-02-why-software-testing-is-a-waste-of-time-unpacked.md

   on rarely used or unpredictable tests.

-* **Irrelevant test execution:** Running tests unaffected by code changes is inefficient and requires developers to wait longer for tests to complete, which in turn tends to result in running tests less frequently.
+* **Irrelevant test execution:** Running tests unaffected by code changes is inefficient and requires developers to wait longer for tests to complete.
+As an effect, this often results in running tests less frequently.
   Some tools have a built-in feature for this, like [Jest's `--changedSince`](https://jestjs.io/docs/cli), [nx affected](https://nx.dev/concepts/affected), or [Gradle Enterprise's Predictive Test Selection](https://gradle.com/gradle-enterprise-solutions/predictive-test-selection/).
-  If you separate your test types or long-running tests into multiple Gradle tasks, you can also use [Gradle's Build Cache](https://docs.gradle.org/current/userguide/build_cache.html) to have each task only run when necessary.
+  If you separate your test types or long-running tests into multiple Gradle tasks, you can also use [Gradle's Build Cache](https://docs.gradle.org/current/userguide/build_cache.html) to run each task only when necessary.

-* **Infrequent test execution:** Tests run too rarely require more time to find problematic code changes when tests fail, especially in teams with a high volume of changes, which slows down the debugging process.
+* **Infrequent test execution:** Tests run too rarely and require more time to find problematic code changes when tests fail, especially in teams with a high volume of changes, which slows down the debugging process.

 * **Flaky tests:** Tests that fail intermittently without clear reasons can lead to developers losing trust in the tests